-Wandell Rodricks is a brand name with an iconic status in the Indian Fashion industry.
+Wendell Rodricks is a brand name with an iconic status in the Indian Fashion industry.
 He is a pioneer in his own space in more than one ways.
-While most of us know him as fashion designer, in his memoirs he comes across as a multi-faceted person, a voracious traveler deriving inspirations from his travels for his collections, a shrewd businessman, a openly gay celebrity in India and a true son of the soil who not only put Goa on the fashion map of India but also works actively towards making it a more livable place.
-I love multi-faceted people – people who can wear many hats because not only they have many dimensions to them but they also derive from one field of interest to another, creating new lines between distinct disciplines.
+While most of us know him as a fashion designer, in his memoirs he comes across as a multi-faceted person.
+A voracious traveler, deriving inspirations from his travels for his collections.
+A shrewd businessman, an openly gay celebrity in India and a true son of the soil who not only put Goa on the fashion map of India.
+But also works actively towards making it a more livable place.
+I love multi-faceted people – people who can wear many hats because not only they have many dimensions to them.
+But they also derive from one field of interest to another, creating new lines between distinct disciplines.

-As a designer I only get to see the journey of his resume.
-I would have like to get some insight into how the designs occur to him, how an inspiration translates into a design.
+As a designer, I only get to see the journey of his resume.
+I would have like to get some insight into how the designs occur to him.
+How an inspiration translates into a design.
 After reading the whole book I do not know the difference between a prêt and couture.
 I know there is always a Google, but then a designer of his standing could give a deeper understanding of the same.
-May be he assume only the people who understand those terms would read his book and not fashion failures like me.
-I only got to read about his various collections and how much and how fast they sold.
+Maybe he assumes only the people who understand those terms would read his book.
+And not fashion failures like me.
+I only got to read about his various collections.
+And how much and how fast they sold.
 I did not get an understanding of what went into that collection from a creative as well as business perspective.

-I picked up this book to read as soon as I landed in Goa to make it my next home, and I wanted to read about the place.
+I picked up this book The Green Room, to read as soon as I landed in Goa to make it my next home.
+And I wanted to read about the place.
 As an introduction to Goa – its history and culture – it is a perfect book to read.
-Author is in love with the place, specially his village Colvale that I figured out lies in the North East of state of Goa.
-He talks about all the prominent places in Goa as he recalls his various shows, parties and get togethers.
-He takes you through the life of a Goan including what they do on weddings and funerals.
-He talks about all his favorites places in Goa and his secret hideouts where he takes out his celebrity friends.
+The author is in love with the place, especially his village Colvale that I figured out lies in the North East of the state of Goa.
+He talks about all the prominent places in Goa as he recalls his various shows, parties, and get-togethers.
+He takes you through the life of a Goan including what they do for weddings and funerals.
+And he talks about all his favorites places in Goa and his secret hideouts where he takes out his celebrity friends.